iannacheng/awesome-startup-credits/README.md

 - [Postmark](https://postmarkapp.com/for/bootstrapped-startups#pricing) - If you’ve launched your product, are charging for it, and haven’t taken outside investment, contact the Postmark support team and they'll give you $75 account credit to help with your email costs.
 - [SendGrid Accelerate](https://sendgrid.com/accelerate/) - SendGrid Accelerate is a program to help startups succeed.
 Startups participating in the SendGrid Accelerate program receive 12 months of product credit, access to mentoring, and networking opportunities exclusive to program participants.

+### Hiring

+- [Curious Thing](https://curiousthing.io) - If you're hiring, Curious Thing AI offers startups 75% off for your first 3 months on any paid plan if you use the code 'GITHUB19' when you subscribe directly into their paid plans or upgrade your plan.
+They use conversational AI to automate phone screening interviews and provide real-time scoring to help you shortlist your best candidates faster.

 ### Hardware